Table of Contents

 A tablespoon of freshly grated lemon zest brightens the cheesecake and balances its richness. - Fresh Fruits:

-Adding fruits like berries, mangoes, or even bananas not only enhances the flavor but also provides antioxidants and vitamins.
+Adding fruits like berries, mangoes, or even bananas enhances the flavor and provides antioxidants and vitamins.

 Step-by-Step Instructions

-Making a healthy cheesecake requires careful attention to each step, ensuring the right texture and flavor.
+Making a healthy cheesecake requires careful attention to ensure the right texture and flavor.
 Follow this simple guide to create a dessert that looks and tastes professional.

 Preparation and Preheating